Pushing Stock Updates to Shopify

 To enable and configure Stock Push to Shopify:

-- Under your Integrations list locate the Shopify store(s) you wish to push stock to.
+3. Under your Integrations list, locate the Shopify store(s) you wish to push stock to.

-Open the actions menu and select the Edit Settings option.
+4. Open the actions menu and select the Stock Push Settings option.

-- On the Edit Shop page, click the Authorize Shopify Stock Push Permissions button and proceed through the reauthentication process (this is to obtain new permissions from Shopify to push data to your store).
+5. On the Stock Push Settings page, click the Authorize button and proceed through the reauthentication process

 Viewing your Stock Push Activity